taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 * internal component state

 Local state is bound to components.
-It is not stored somewhere else like in sophisticated state management.
-You will learn about the sophisticated state later.
+It lives in the view layer.
+It is not stored somewhere else.
+That's why it is called local state.

 In React the local state is embraced by using `this.state` and `this.setState()`.
 But it can have a different implementation and usage in other SPA solutions.
+The book explains and showcases the local state in React before diving into sophisticated state management.

 ## Sophisticated State

-I cannot say that it is widely agreed on to call it sophisticated state in the web development dommunity.
+I cannot say that it is widely agreed on to call it sophisticated state in the web development community.
 However, at some point you need a term to distinguish it from local state.
 That's why I often refer to it as sophisticated state.
-In other resources you might find it reffered as external state, because it lives outside of the local component.
+In other resources you might find it reffered as **external state**, because it lives outside of the local component or outside of the view layer.

-- as mentioned, it the topic of sophisticated state management with Redux and MobX will come up in later chapters of the book
-- sophistacted state management needs to be applied at some point to scale your application
-- otherwise you will loose control over your state, because it grows through each component
+Sophistaicated state is most often outsourced to libraries that are indepnendent to the view layer.
+But most often they provide a connection to access and alter them from the view layer.
+When using only local state in a scaling application, you will allocate too much state along your components in the view layer.
+However, at some point you want to separate these concerns.
+That's were sophistatced state comes into play.

+Two libraries that are known for handling sophistated state are known as Redux and MobX.
+Both libraries will be explained, discussed and showcased in this book.

+## Visibility of State

+- local only bound to the component instance and child components in the view layer
+- sophistaticated state is most often globally accesible

+- because of that the responsibilites are coarse grained clear: view state belongs into the local state and entitity state belongs into the global state obect

 # Local State in React

+The book uses React as view layer to showcase examples.
+The following part focuses on the local state before the book dives into sophistaicated state with Redux and MobX.

-How does local state look like in a React component?
+So, how does local state look like in a React component?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~